quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 There is a shell script `connect.sh` which starts a command-line client which can connect to both of these APIs at the same time.
 It is based on the [QL Console project](https://github.com/quakelive-server-standards/ql-console).
 To use it, you do not have to install anything apart from Docker.
 The script creates a Docker container based on this [Docker image](https://hub.docker.com/r/quakeliveserverstandards/ql-console), runs it and deletes it afterwards.

-To connect to one of your servers, open a terminal and cd into the `_myservers` directory, then type `./connect.sh 127.0.0.1 --rcon-port 28960 --rcon-password quakeliveserverstandards --stats-port 27960 --stats-password quakeliveserverstandards`.
+To connect to one of your servers, open a terminal and cd into the `_myservers` directory, then type `./connect.sh 198.51.100.0 --rcon-port 28960 --rcon-password quakeliveserverstandards --stats-port 27960 --stats-password quakeliveserverstandards`.
 Replace the IP, the ports and the passwords accordingly.
 The passwords are set in your `autoexec.cfg`.

+If you want to connect to servers running on `localhost`, you have to use the hostname `host.docker.internal` instead.
+This is because `localhost` will refer to the Docker container which is running the QL Console application, but not the host machine which is running the container and your local Quake Live servers.
+This is working on Linux, Mac and Windows.
+If it does not, consider updating your Docker version.
+You can also refer to this Stack Overflow [thread](https://stackoverflow.com/questions/24319662/from-inside-of-a-docker-container-how-do-i-connect-to-the-localhost-of-the-mach) for a deep discussion about the topic.

 You can also connect to either only rcon or only stats.
 Refer to the [QL Console documentation](https://github.com/quakelive-server-standards/ql-console#readme) for more information.